jeffsp/proctemp/README.md

 ![proctempview html output example image](https://github.com/jeffsp/proctemp/raw/master/proctempview_html_example.png "proctempview html output example")

-Configuration is achieved by editing the ~/.config/proctemp/proctempviewrc file.
+To configure HTML output, edit your ~/.config/proctemp/proctempviewrc file.

 - Don't change the order of the options in this file.
 - Enable the feature by changing the html\_output variable to '1'.